Country or Region | |

 |

 Who can provide abortion servicesRelated documents:NurseYes The Guidelines for Comprehensive Abortion Care 2014 state that “Manual Vacuum aspiration, as part of CAC may be performed by adequately trained medical doctors and nurses who acquired the skill from a program of training approved by the Ministry of Health and Child Care.
 Private medical practitioners and nurse/midwives may practice if they hold a recognized certificate of competence or are under the supervision of a registered Obstetrics and Gynaecology specialist.”
 Midwife/nurse-midwifeYes The Guidelines for Comprehensive Abortion Care 2014 state that “Manual Vacuum aspiration, as part of CAC may be performed by adequately trained medical doctors and nurses who acquired the skill from a program of training approved by the Ministry of Health and Child Care.
 Private medical practitioners and nurse/midwives may practice if they hold a recognized certificate of competence or are under the supervision of a registered Obstetrics and Gynaecology specialist.”
 Doctor (specialty not specified)Yes Specialist doctor, including OB/GYNYes The Guidelines for Comprehensive Abortion Care 2014 state that “Manual Vacuum aspiration, as part of CAC may be performed by adequately trained medical doctors and nurses who acquired the skill from a program of training approved by the Ministry of Health and Child Care.
 Private medical practitioners and nurse/midwives may practice if they hold a recognized certificate of competence or are under the supervision of a registered Obstetrics and Gynaecology specialist.”
 Other (if applicable)The Guidelines for Comprehensive Abortion Care 2014 state that “Manual Vacuum aspiration, as part of CAC may be performed by adequately trained medical doctors and nurses who acquired the skill from a program of training approved by the Ministry of Health and Child Care.
 Private medical practitioners and nurse/midwives may practice if they hold a recognized certificate of competence or are under the supervision of a registered Obstetrics and Gynaecology specialist.”
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Subject to gestational age and method, abortion care can be safely provided by any properly trained health-care provider, including specialist doctors, non-specialist doctors; associate and advanced associate clinicians; midwives; and nurses.
-Health Worker Roles in Safe Abortion Care, p 33- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+The Abortion Care Guideline recommends against regulation on who can provide and manage abortion that is inconsistent with WHO guidance.
+Abortion Care Guideline § 3.3.8.

 |